BaronLip/Emmas_Challenge/README.md

 - CSS ```size``` for select html elements to limit amount of visible options.
 Although it is not the right solution.
 - Browser limitations.
 Using style attribute of ```max-height``` for the select html element works in Firefox but not Chrome.
 - CSS grid for the editModal.
-- insertBefore is very clunky.
+- JS insertBefore() is very clunky.

 #### NOTE:
 - The instructions for this code challenge are 100% terrible, see the word doc.
 The edit link within the "Prices" modal has no functionality.